Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/basic-concepts.md

 ---

 ## Character Types
-A **Character Type** defines how a character works.
+A **Character Type** is a [Scriptable Objects](https://docs.unity3d.com/6000.0/Documentation/Manual/class-ScriptableObject.html) that defines how a character works.
 There are two kinds:

 | Type                       | Description                                                                            | Best For                                                    |
 | -------------------------- | -------------------------------------------------------------------------------------- | ----------------------------------------------------------- |